identity-aware-ai/identity-aware-ai.github.io/README.md

-# Identity-Aware AI 2025 Workshop Website
+# Identity-Aware AI 2026 Workshop Website

-This repository contains the website for the Identity-Aware AI 2025 Workshop, to be held in conjunction with ECAI 2025.
+This repository contains the website for the Identity-Aware AI 2026 Workshop, to be held in conjunction with LREC 2026.

 ## Website Structure